-E. Place both the Transport Cylinder (#3) and the Wing Cylinders (#2) into the FLOAT position before operation.
+E. Place both the Transport Cylinders (#3) into the FLOAT position before operation.

-A IMPORTANT:

-The Transport & Wing Cylinders MUST both be in the "FLOAT" position in order for the Pro-Till to properly contour the ground and to avoid possible cylinder or equipment damage.
+A IMPORTANT: The Transport Cylinders MUST be in the "FLOAT" position in order for the Pro-Till to properly contour the ground and to avoid possible cylinder or equipment damage.